GLOBAL MARKETS-Stocks retreat on earnings concerns, euro in range

 By Leah Schnurr

-NEW YORK, Oct 12 (Reuters) - U.S. stocks pulled back on Friday as investors fretted over what is expected to be a weak earnings season, while gains in the euro were checked by uncertainty over whether and when Spain would request help with its finances.
+NEW YORK, Oct 12 (Reuters) - U.S. stocks faded on Friday as investors fretted over what is expected to be a weak earnings season, while gains in the euro were checked by uncertainty over whether and when Spain would request help with its finances.

 Investors failed to be cheered even by data showing Americans were the most upbeat they’ve been in five years, and earnings reports showing record quarterly profits at JPMorgan Chase and Wells Fargo.